wglb/gemini-chat/README.md

 gemini-chat tag First Prompt

 Where 'tag' is the prefix to the answer and the thinking file.
 These log files are date stamped.
+If there are words after the tag, they form the first chat with the gemini

 The "First Prompt" goes to gemini.